covscript/covscript/docs/SDK.md

 `cs::var` is a pointer-sized handle (8 bytes on 64-bit platforms); copying it bumps a reference count, and the value is freed when the last reference drops.
 To detach a value from its original storage, use `cs::copy(var)` (deep copy).
-Values that escape a context are not guaranteed to remain usable after the context is destroyed.
-A script callable holds a non-owning function pointer;
-invoking it after context destruction is undefined behavior, and the same applies to a structure's member data and type identity.
+Once a value escapes its context, it is no longer usable after the context is destroyed.
+A script callable holds a raw function pointer; invoking it after context destruction is undefined behavior, and the same applies to a structure's member data and type identity.

 ### 5. Token arena and recompilation